-Expenditure in 2012/13 totalled £1.74m.
-Current reserves stand at £0.62m (35% of annual expenditure).
+Expenditure in 2013/14 totalled £1.85m.
+Current reserves stand at £0.7m (38% of annual expenditure).
 UKCAT aims to have reserves in the region of 20 - 25% of annual expenditure.
-The Board is undertaking a strategic review of activities and spending priorities in order to ensure that reserves are kept within this range in the future.
+The Board is undertaking a strategic review of activities and spending priorities in order to bring reserves within this range in the future.